ethan-gimmestad/Pathfinders/README.md

 This will save the project files to your device thus letting you open the project inside of Android Studio.
 Once you load the project in Andrid Studio (file > open > select the project) sync the gradle files by pressing the sync button in the top right have corner of the application.
 Once synced you can run the application!
 Happy Pathfinding!

+HERE IS THE URL FOR THE VIDEO WALKTHROUGH: https://youtu.be/zPCDHJ5l1ro